 I will not try to answer these questions.
 Not directly, at least.
 But I will tell you a story that comprises all these questions and hopefully some answers.
 A story about how art can influence photography, how you can travel from art to photography, and how art and memories can be the substance of photography.

 I intended this article as a continuation of my article Complete guide to Intentional Camera Movement ICM, where I would talk, after having touched it briefly in the previous article, about the artistic interpretation of ICM.
-But eventually the article evolved into something much vaster.
-Combined with some older thoughts, it become a reflection about how art influences photography, or at least how it influenced my photography, about how it resides in our subconscious and it informs our work.
+But eventually, the article evolved into something much vaster.
+Combined with some older thoughts, it became a reflection about how art influences photography, or at least how it influenced my photography, about how it resides in our subconscious and it informs our work.

-I will probably have to come back to ICM in a future article, where I will elaborate on this subject more concretely, without the extended art related considerations.
-But for now I will focus on this, because in my opinion it is an important part of creating fine art photography.
+I will probably have to come back to ICM in a future article, where I will elaborate on this subject more concretely, without the extended art-related considerations.
+But for now, I will focus on this, because in my opinion, it is an important part of creating fine art photography.

 THE SUBSTANCE OF MEMORIES – ABOUT ART AND MEMORIES BEING THE SUBSTANCE OF PHOTOGRAPHY